8. Tuning Carbon Steel

 If your soldiers are well trained and motivated the effect might be quite noticeable.

-your your foreign atoms one by one,
+could deploy your your foreign atoms one by one, spreading

-spreading them randomly and uniformly across the crystal.
+them randomly and uniformly across the crystal.

 They can move around freely (including running away) and they might just slow down the advancing dislocation line somewhat.